 Send data to Selligent

-The Selligent Source works better when you also connect Selligent as an integration.
-With the Selligent Integration, you can use Segment to send Selligent user and event data from which you trigger email campaigns.
+The Selligent Source works better when you also connect Selligent as an destination.
+With the Selligent Destination, you can use Segment to send Selligent user and event data from which you trigger email campaigns.
 Want to start sending website or mobile data TO Selligent?
-Head on over to our Selligent integration docs.
+Head on over to our Selligent destination docs.